Man responded to Craigslist posting to leave explosive on Harvard campus, FBI says

 BOSTON – A man accused of leaving explosives on the Harvard University campus says he was responding to a Craigslist ad.

-The FBI said William Giordani was allegedly caught on camera last month setting down a bag filled with fireworks, wire and metal boxes.
+The FBI said William Giordani, 54, was allegedly caught on camera last month setting down a bag filled with Roman candles, bottle rockets and wires.

 About an hour later, someone called Harvard University police from a New Jersey number saying three bombs were placed on campus and demanded money.

-Giordani told police he was answering a Craigslist ad from a man who needed items delivered for his son.
+Giordani told police he was answering a Craigslist ad from a man identified as "Nguyen Mihn" with a New Jersey phone number who needed items bought and delivered for his son.
+The posting offered $300 to the person who could complete the task.

-The FBI said he later admitted to knowing about the bomb threat.
+The FBI said Giordani later admitted that he knew what he did was wrong and that he "just put some fireworks in a safe and put them at Harvard."

 The person who posted on craigslist still hasn't been identified.